w3f/polkadot-wiki/docs/general/getting-started.md

 - [Polkadot's light paper][light-paper] is a visual, easy to read, and less technical introduction into its blockchain technology.
 This paper dives into the components of Polkadot but is understandable for both a non-technical and technical reader.
-- [Polkadot's specification][spec] is a Github repository that holds the latest Polkadot Host protocol specification, Polkadot's specification tests of the many components of the network, and the Polkadot Runtime specification.
+- [Polkadot's specification][spec] is a GitHub repository that holds the latest Polkadot Host protocol specification, Polkadot's specification tests of the many components of the network, and the Polkadot Runtime specification.
 This repo holds algorithms and explores how various processes function in the Polkadot network.
 The Polkadot specification takes Polkadot's ideas and concepts